-- (1) Ground gun behind natural or artificial cover 1 2 (2) Vehicle gun behind natural or artificial cover so as to present a target of substantially the same size as a ground gun 2 (3) Ground or vehicle gun unprotected by natural or artificial cover 1 - 1 Concealment is not cover necessarily. - flag (par.
+- (1) Ground gun behind natural or artificial cover \\\\\ (2) Vehicle gun behind natural or artificial cover so - as to present a target of substantially the same size as a ground gun\\\\\ - (3) Ground or vehicle gun unprotected by natural or artificial cover\\\\\\\1 - f.
+(1) When a gun opens fire, it must display an orange flag (par.
 9), and must be kept laid accurately on its target.
 Otherwise its fire will be given no credit.
 If the opposing gun (vehicle) opens fire at the same time, the gun having the lesser score will be ruled destroyed.
 If the scores are the same, the gun having the lesser cover will be ruled destroyed.
 However, if the weaker gun withdraws under cover within 30 seconds after hostile fire is opened, it will not be destroyed. - (2) If the opposing guns do not open fire at the same time, the score of the later one will be reduced by the ratio of the delay in seconds to 30 seconds, and the decision made as in (1) above.